 Carefully remove your stuffed peppers from the pan and serve immediately.
 Leftover peppers will keep well in the refrigerator for several days if stored in an airtight container.

-Voila!
-Dinner is served.
 If you make these stuffed peppers for your family, please tag @WhiskAverseBaking in your social media posts, or leave a message in the comments below.
 You can also click the “Pin Recipe” button to save this recipe for a rainy day.

 - 4 medium-to-large bell peppers

 - 1 pound ground turkey (can substitute any ground meat alternative, i.e. Beyond or Lightlife)

 - 1 tomato diced